Verizon and Newlab incubate 7 startups to leverage 5G networks

 Asked how any startup could produce an application that uses much bandwidth of a 5G network, Neel said people wondered the same thing about the launch of 4G LTE a decade ago.

-“We were all scratching our heads about we would ever use 4G LTE,” she said.
+“We were all scratching our heads about how we would ever use 4G LTE,” she said.
 “4G is an anchor that will be here forever.
 And 5G should not be seen as a replacement for 4G.
-I think 5g will be transformational.
+I think 5G will be transformational.
 We will see the impact soonest in the business-to-business landscape.”

-She added, “When we think about industrial automation, what we hear today from our customers in warehousing, manufacturing, logistics, supply chain, and others is that they have independent and discrete opportunities to connect and operate single portions of the value chain, whether those are stations on the manufacturing line, or whether it’s a logistics operation or monitoring vibration in an environment.
+She added, “When we think about industrial automation, what we hear today from our customers in warehousing, manufacturing, logistics, supply chain, and others is that they have independent and discrete opportunities to connect and operate single portions of the value chain, whether those are stations on the manufacturing line or whether it’s a logistics operation or monitoring vibration in an environment.”

 In other words, the software could be very useful in setting up islands of 5G wireless networks that are secure and able to connect campuses in closed environments.

-“As a result of having all of this data flowing in real time, how do I create intelligence and apply that,” she said.
+“As a result of having all of this data flowing in real time, how do I create intelligence and apply that?” she asked.
 “What do I do with all the data?
 You have a private connection and private networking and you also have mobile-edge compute.”

 Newlab partnership

 Newlab is located at the Brooklyn Navy Yard, set on a 300-acre campus of private land on the East River.
-The lab raised $40 million to convert it from a manufacturing facility to becoming a home for technology startups.
-There are 198 startups across all of Newlab creating new technology, said Shaun Stewart, CEO of Newlab, in an interview with Verizon.
+The lab raised $40 million to convert the location from a manufacturing facility to a home for tech startups.
+The space hosts 198 startups creating new technology, Newlab CEO Shaun Stewart said in an interview with Verizon.

-“That is like our foundational DNA, and the innovation studios like the Verizon partnership are an example of more than 11 different active innovation studios that we operate,” Stewart said.
+“That is like our foundational DNA, and the innovation studios, like the Verizon partnership, are an example of more than 11 different active innovation studios that we operate,” Stewart said.
 “We assess what are the opportunities we should focus on and what type of technology should we bring in.”

-“When Verizon came to Newlab, the idea was to build a partnership network with small businesses that are tech-focused, that are building products that could be supercharged by 5G and edge computing,” said Satish Rao, chief product officer at Newlab, in an interview with VentureBeat.
+“When Verizon came to Newlab, the idea was to build a partnership network with small businesses that are tech-focused, that are building products that could be supercharged by 5G and edge computing,” said Satish Rao, chief product officer at New lab, in an interview with VentureBeat.
 “And then that could be the way Verizon moves out into the world with a lot of different solutions that can help a variety of sectors transition into the new world.”

 That led to the creation of the 5G Studio, and Newlab interviews a bunch of startup applications with Verizon.
 The startups spend months building the tech and piloting it with Verizon.
-Verizon built a testing environment at Newlab, where Verizon installed a private 5G network and a local mobile edge compute system.
-The first class went through last fall, and now the second one is finishing up.
+Verizon built a testing environment at Newlab, where the carrier installed a private 5G network and a local mobile edge compute system.
+The first class went through last fall, and the second one is finishing up now.

-At the end of the process, Verizon has a chance to license the tech and the startup can own the tech that gets created.
-Newlab also exposes the startups to more than 300 investors who may invest in the startups.
+At the end of the process, Verizon has a chance to license the tech, and the startup can own any tech that gets created.
+Newlab also exposes the startups to more than 300 investors who may invest in them.

-“Verizon figured out they can do a lot more than provide phone service and devices to consumers,” said Rao.
+“Verizon figured out they can do a lot more than provide phone service and devices to consumers,” Rao said.

 The 5G Studio’s aim is to lead with investment and give exposure to startups, Neel said.